LiorSinai/liorsinai.github.io/_posts/2024-08-17-micrograd-4-ext.md

 tags: mathematics transformers 'machine learning' 'deep learning'
 ---

 _A series on automatic differentiation in Julia.
 Part 4 extends part 3 to handle maps, getfield and anonymous functions.
-It creates a generic gradient descent and uses this to fit a polynomial and train a multi-layer perceptron._
+It creates a generic gradient descent and uses this to fit a polynomial._

 This is part of a series.
 The other articles are:
 - [Part 1: ChainRules][micrograd_chainrules].